rahil627/mind-of-rathewolf/README.md

 - - -

 ### notes
-this part of the readme serves as a simple version of GitHub's projects, issues, and wiki features, so keep those features off.

 todo:
 - it's starts by porting my old blog (Wordpress!!! lolll... yiikes!!)
 - fix https issue